bdefore/universal-redux/README.md

 renderer.start();
 ```

+#### Redux middleware

+You can enable universal redux middleware by specifying the `middleware` property in the configuration file.
+This file should export each middleware as a function.
+On serverside renders, those functions will be called with two parameters: the Express request and response objects.
+All properties specified in `globals` will be available to the middleware.

 #### Replacing the Html.js shell

 Inside of your `config.webpack.resolve.alias` array, you can specify `html: sourceRoot + '/path/to/your/Html.js'` and this will be used instead of the default one.
 This allows you to add your own additions to `<head>` as well as third party `<script>` tags such as for metrics tracking.